 ./scan.sh 192.168.0.1

-Another common use case for Bash is manipulating files and directories.
+Another everyday use case for Bash is manipulating files and directories.
 For example, you might write a script to search for a specific file on a target system or download sensitive data.
 Here’s an example script that searches for a file called “passwords.txt” on a target system:

 #!/bin/bash